artsy/artsy.github.io/_posts/2018-11-09-conditional-types-in-typescript.markdown

 A while ago I was building a Chrome extension.
 It had a 'background' script and a 'view' script that ran in different execution contexts.
 They needed to communicate and share state, and the only way to do that is via serializable message passing.
-I took inspiration from Redux and defined a global union type called `Action` to model the messages that I wanted to be able to pass between the contexts.
+I took inspiration from Redux and defined a global union of interfaces called `Action` to model the messages that I wanted to be able to pass between the contexts.

 ```ts
 type Action =